NanoComp/meep/doc/docs/index.md

 Download
 --------

-The source repository is on [GitHub](https://github.com/NanoComp/meep).
+The [source repository](https://github.com/NanoComp/meep) is hosted on GitHub.
 Gzipped tarballs of stable versions are in [Releases](https://github.com/NanoComp/meep/releases).
 The release history is in [NEWS](https://github.com/NanoComp/meep/blob/master/NEWS.md).
 Installation instructions are in [Installation](Installation.md).

 Documentation
 -------------